hamza5485/Docx2MoodleXML_v2/README.md

 # Docx2MoodleXML_v2
 This repo is essentially the same as [Docx2MoodleXML](https://github.com/hamza5485/Docx2MoodleXML) and was created for the same purpose.
-The only difference between this and "v1" is how the code handles docx files.
-In "v1", questions and answers were written in the same docx file.
-Here, answers and written in a separate file (hence the need for this version).
+There are two differences between this and "v1":

+1. In "v1", questions and answers were both found in the same docx file.
+Here, questions are in one file and answers in a separate file.
+2. In the previous version, files were guaranteed to follow a standard with no errors.
+That is not the case here as discrepancies exist between the question file and the answer file.

+Both these points need to be handled.
 For a full description of project, please refer to "v1" [README](https://github.com/hamza5485/Docx2MoodleXML/blob/main/README.md).